craw0967/steamlink-archlinux/README.md

 ```

 #### MAC Address Spoofing (Optional) ####
-###### This is really only necessary if you have more than one Steam Link on the same network at the same time.
+Note: This is really only necessary if you have more than one Steam Link on the same network at the same time.
 Every steam link I've tested (only 2) seems to have the same MAC address for the wireless interface `mlan0`.
-To help prevent IP address conflicts, we can change/spoof the wireless interface's MAC address to something unique.  ######
+To help prevent IP address conflicts, we can change/spoof the wireless interface's MAC address to something unique.

 Lookup the current WiFi MAC address and note it.
 It will be listed as `link/ether`.
 ```